 The compression flag from the Python zipfile module used by the internal Python function to control whether the zip archive is compressed or not.
-The default value is ${\tt zipfile.ZIP\DEFLATED}$ , which creates a compressed zip archive.
-This value has no effect when
+The default value is zipfile.ZIP\DEFLATED, which creates a compressed zip archive.
+This value has no effect if the zipfile module is unavailable.